-The basic exclusion amount for dates of death on or after January 1, 2020 and before January 1, 2021, is \$5,850,000.
+In New York, the basic exclusion amount for dates of death on or after January 1, 2023 and before January 1, 2024, is \$6,580,000.
 It is scheduled to increase annually for inflation.
-If your estate is over 105% of the NYS exclusion amount, then the exclusion is eliminated, and every dollar of your estate is subject to New York State estate taxes.

 These increases along with proper estate planning will certainly help reduce or eliminate estate taxes assessed at the time of one's death.